manfredsteyer/angular-oauth2-oidc/README.md

 ## Sample-Auth-Server

 You can use the OIDC-Sample-Server mentioned in the samples for Testing.
-It assumes, that your Web-App runns on http://localhost:8080.
+It assumes, that your Web-App runs on http://localhost:8080.

 Username/Password: max/geheim